-The carrying amounts of the financial assets of the Group, including cash and cash equivalents, trade and other receivables, loan receivables, financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss; and financial liabilities including trade and other payables, borrowings and lease liabilities approximate their fair values due to their short-term maturities.
+The carrying amounts of the financial assets of the Group, including cash and cash equivalents, trade and other receivables, loan receivables and financial assets at fair value through other comprehensive income; and financial liabilities including trade and other payables, borrowings and lease liabilities approximate their fair values due to their short-term maturities.
+Other payables, borrowings and lease liabilities that are expected to be settled more than 12 months after reporting date are initially measured on a present value basis by discounting the balance to net present value using the Group's incremental borrowing rate.